vivaria/edisonrul.ing/docs/source/cards/d/dark-verger.md

 ### Card Rulings

-●This is a Trigger Effect that activates in the GY.
+*   This is a Trigger Effect that activates in the GY.
 You can Special Summon multiple “Dark Vergers” at the same time in response to 1 Normal Summon of a Plant-Type Tuner.